moxystudio/react-native-with-moxy/docusaurus/docs/what-is-included/available-scripts.md

 ## `npm run build:android:aab:prod`

 This script will create a production-ready [Android App Bundle (AAB)](https://developer.android.com/platform/technology/app-bundle) configured for the staging environment.
-This is the binary that you should upload to the Google Play Developer Console to release the app.
+This is the binary that you should upload to the Google Play Console to release the app.

-You can find the AAB file at `android/app/build/outputs/bundle/<flavor>/app-prod.aab`.
+You can find the AAB file at `android/app/build/outputs/bundle/<release|debug>/app.aab`.

 ## `npm run build:android:aab:staging`

 This script will create a production-ready [Android App Bundle (AAB)](https://developer.android.com/platform/technology/app-bundle) configured for the staging environment.
-This is the binary that you should upload to the Google Play Developer Console to release the app.
+This is the binary that you should upload to the Google Play Console to release the app.

-You can find the AAB file at `android/app/build/outputs/bundle/<flavor>/app-staging.aab`.
+You can find the AAB file at `android/app/build/outputs/bundle/<release|debug>/app.aab`.

 ## `npm run list:ios:simulators`